 “Attributing that result to Judge Persky is just wrong.
 He didn't have a hand in it,” Young says.

-So, Young drafted a letter opposing the recall, and 30% of last year’s Stanford law grads signed it.
+So, in 2016, Young drafted a letter opposing the recall, and 30 percent of her fellow Stanford law grads signed it.
 In the letter, she wrote that decades of tough sentences have led to mass incarceration.

 “I don't see them rallying and getting outraged at extremely long sentences that are being handed down to the kinds of folks and families that come through our doors here in California, or in Birmingham, any other place that we're at,” Domingo says.